slightech/MYNT-EYE-D-SDK/docs/sdk/install_exe_win.rst

   If you cannot run samples successfully, please check if the system variable PATH was successfully added ``<SDK_ROOT_DIR>\bin`` , ``<SDK_ROOT_DIR>\bin\3rdparty`` , ``<SDK_ROOT_DIR>\3rdparty\opencv\build\x64\vc15\bin`` , ``<SDK_ROOT_DIR>\3rdparty\libjpeg-turbo64\bin`` .
+  The point cloud related sample requires PCL 1.9.0.
+Versions other than 1.9.0 can be run using the sample project.

 Generate samples project of Visual Studio 2017
 ----------------------------------------------